DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 (if you want to go back to TPF’s default ENB, you will need to enable *enblocal.ini* again).
 Then click on another green checkmark at the bottom of the ENB Man window to install the preset.

+In the game you should also adjust the brightness settings of ENB for you to see more things at night while exploring outside and to make interiors a bit more darker for imersiveness.
+If you don't want to do that, you are free to skip the next paragraph.

+Right at the menu of the game press _F11_ on your keyboard to open the ENB settings.
+In _Shader Parameters_ open _ENBEFFECT.FX_ section and find _HDR COLOR GRADING_ settings.
+Change _Night - Exposure (F-Stops)_ to `-0.3` and _Interior - Exposure (F-Stops)_ to `-3` and then press _SAVE CONFIGURATION_ and _APPLY CHANGES_ at the top left side of the ENB settings menu.

 That’s all, enjoy your fancy ENB now.
 Of course, you can also continue with the *GAMEPLAY GUIDE* section of the guide if you are interested in